Mayer-04/logica-go/articulos/pointers.md

 In this example, `ptr` is a pointer to an integer `(*int)` that stores the memory address of the variable `x`.

-## Accessing Value through a Pointer
+## Accessing value through a pointer

 To access the value stored at the memory address pointed to by a pointer, you use the `*` operator (`dereferencing operator`).